shashank3959/one-shot-siamese/notes.md

     - FitNet
     - adversarial distillation

+## Data Splitting

+Omniglot consists in 1623 different handwritten characters (from 50 alphabets).
+Each character is drawn 20 times and stored as a 105x105 grayscale image.
+We are given a background set and an evaluation set.

+- background set: contains 40 alphabets.
+We use this set, with normal train, valid, test splits to tune the model for verification.
+- evaluation set: contains 10 alphabets.
+We use this set to measure the one-shot classification performance.

+The authors consider all 50 alphabets together.

+- train: 30/50 (60%) of the alphabets, 12 of the 20 drawers.
+Uniform number of training examples per alphabet so that each alphabet receives equal representation.
+Hallucinate 8 affine transformations for each training example.
+3 datasets of sizes 30k, 90k, 150k.
+With the hallucinations, these sizes get multiplied by 9: 270k, 810k, 1,350k.
+- validation: 10k example pairs from 10/50 (20%) alphabets and 4 drawers.
+Generate a set of 320 one-shot recognition trials and use it as a termination criterion.
+- testing: 10/50 (20%) alphabets, 4 drawers.

 ## Variations on the Paper

 - relu placed after maxpool to reduce the # of computation by 75%
 - weight init strategy possibly changed to he et al since it uses relu activation
+- currently, I am forwarding both input batch pairs sequentially.
+I could reduce the batch size and forward them together, then use indexing to select the left pairs, and the right pairs and continue as previously.
+This would probably be more efficient.